kevinsullivan/TMDE/README.md

 - Update your operating system:
   - If MacOS: Be sure your OS is up-to-date (current version of Big Sur, 11.5.2 as of this writing).
   - If Windows:
     - Windows 10 Home won't do, but it's probably what you have.
-You must update to Windows 10 Professional, Enterprises, or Education.
+    - You must update to Windows 10 Professional, Enterprises, or Education
+      - Outside UVa:  Update keys are readily available online
       - UVa students: Get or update to Windows 10 Education through ITS, as follows:
         1. Get OS Windows Update license key from ITS: https://virginia.service-now.com/its/.
         2. Click Software in the left-hand navigation.
 Select the *latest* Windows 10 Education version.
 Get an update key.
         3. After obtaining the OS key, copy and paste it in to the Windows Activation page (same screen as Windows Update).
         4. Reboot your machine.
 You can check the Windows *System Information* app to confirm that your OS is updated.
 - Have a GitHub account.
 Create one for yourself if necessary.
 It's free: https://github.com/
 - Install Docker Desktop: https://www.docker.com/products/docker-desktop.
 It's free.
 - Install VSCode: https://code.visualstudio.com/download.
 It's free.